hnarayanan/mechnicsacademy-design-docs/design.rst

                  #.
 Presence on social media
 		 #.
 Blog covering topics of interest to the community and meta news about
 		    Mechanics Academy
 		 #.
-Invited contributions from domain experts
+Invite contributions from domain experts?
 		 #.
 Allow people to have beautiful visual profiles (about->codecademy)
  Ideas		 #.
 ==============  =============================================================================